Multirate Exponential Rosenbrock Methods: Numerical Experiments

 \subsection{Optimal time scale separation}

 In order to compare methods at their peak performance, we strive to determine an optimal time scale separation factor for each multirate method on each test problem.
 The optimal time scale separation factor $m = H/h$ is the integer ratio between the slow and fast time step sizes that results in maximal efficiency.
-We determine this value experimentally by comparing efficiency in terms of slow-only function evaluations and total (slow+fast) function evaluations for several different values of $m$ and $H$.
-For a fixed value of $H$, as we increase $m$, $h$ becomes smaller and the fast ODE is solved more accurately.
-The optimal $m$ is the lowest value where the overall solution error no longer improves due to more accurate fast evolution.
-Thus any larger $m$ would result in the same errors as the optimal value, but at a greater cost in terms of fast function evaluations, and hence total function evaluations.
-A more in depth illustration and discussion of this process can be found in \cite{LCR2020}.
+We follow the approach from \cite{LCR2020} for determining this value experimentally, by comparing efficiency in terms of slow-only function evaluations and total (slow+fast) function evaluations for several different values of $m$ and $H$.

-Table~\ref{table:optm} presents the optimal $m$ values for each method and each test problem depending on splitting type.
-A trend emerges among MERK and MRI-GARK methods that use both dynamic and fixed linearization; for these methods, dynamic linearization almost exclusively results in larger optimal $m$ values than fixed linearization, supporting our earlier hypothesis that dynamic linearization includes more of the problem within the fast dynamics, thereby requiring a larger $m$ value to resolve.
-We also note that for the fixed linearization, both MRI-GARK methods have smaller optimal values of $m$ than required by other methods, resulting in less computational work at the fast time scale for a given $H$ value.
+Table~\ref{table:optm} presents the optimal $m$ values for each method and each test problem splitting.
+A trend emerges among MERK and MRI-GARK methods that use both dynamic and fixed linearization: dynamic linearization almost exclusively results in larger optimal $m$ values than fixed linearization, supporting our earlier hypothesis that dynamic linearization includes more of the problem within the fast dynamics, thereby requiring a larger $m$ value to resolve.
+We also note that for the fixed linearization, both MRI-GARK methods have smaller $m$ values than other methods, resulting in less computational work at the fast time scale for a given $H$ value.